ppjjhh/ppjjhh/README.md

 - 👋 Hi, I’m @ppjjhh
 - 👀 I’m interested in money
-- 🌱 I’m currently learning how to find a job
+- 🌱 I’m currently learning how to be a good person
-- 💞️ I’m looking to collaborate on earn money
+- 💞️ I’m looking to collaborate on earning money
 - 📫 How to reach me ppjjhh@foxmail.com

 <!---